AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/get-started/quickstart.md

        public var avatarURL: String = "https://accktvpic.oss-cn-beijing.aliyuncs.com/pic/sample_avatar/sample_avatar_1.png"

    }
-   // Log in to EaseChatUIKit using the user information of the current user object that conforms to the `ChatProfileProtocol` protocol
+   // Log in to EaseChatUIKit using the user information of the current user object that conforms to the `EaseProfileProtocol` protocol
     EaseChatUIKitClient.shared.login(user: YourAppUser(), token: ExampleRequiredConfig.chatToken) { error in
     }
     ```